sjmisina/stock-analysis/README.md

 ## Overview of Project
 Client has requested an analysis that can be performed on-demand with 12 specific stock tickers in the green energy sector.

-After inital project was delivered, client wanted to have the flexability to analyize multiple tickers as needed across the entire stock market.
+After project was delivered, client requested the flexability to analyize multiple tickers as needed across the entire stock market.

-After review, the analyst found that to work with much larger datasets, a new, refactored code is required to run more efficiently to minimize runtime of the tool.
+After review, the analyst found that to work with much larger datasets, a new, refactored code would run more efficiently to minimize runtime of the tool.

 ## Results
 Overall performance with refactored code was improved by approximately 138%.